A Major U.S. Climate Report Is on Track to Come Out This November

 The Climate Science Special Report, a years-in-the-making U.S.-government project that aims to provide an “authoritative assessment of the science of climate change,” is on schedule to be published in November, and its authors see few signs that it will be delayed, The Atlantic has learned.

-“We are still planning to release in November,” said Don Wuebbels, one of the coordinating lead authors of the report and a professor of atmospheric science at the University of Illinois.
+“We are still planning to release in November,” said Don Wuebbles, one of the coordinating lead authors of the report and a professor of atmospheric science at the University of Illinois.

 Other authors, speaking anonymously so as to avoid generating controversy around the report, do not see evidence that the Trump administration is trying to delay its release by raising unproductive questions during the review process.